 It won't only help customers but also benefit you.
 With synchronized accounts, you can stimulate customers to buy products from their wishlists.
 When there's a discount for a specific product, the customer receives a message from a chatbot.
 That's much more effective than emailing.
 Also, customers can add the goods to the cart and proceed to payments on the go in the messenger.

 These were the essential chatbot features for different niches.
 In theory, you're good to go with this feature list.
 But what can you do to make your chatbot even better?
 It's time to dive into Ai-based chatbot features.

-When we say Artificial Intelligence, we actually mean that the chatbot is powered with machine learning algorithms.
+When we say Artificial Intelligence, we actually mean that the chatbot is powered by machine learning algorithms.
 Using them, the chatbot can learn from its experience without human presence.
-When the user makes a query, the software finds similar patterns in vast clusters of data and responds to the user according to this data.
+When the user queries, the software finds similar patterns in vast data clusters and responds to the user according to this data.
 At first, the output may be confusing.
 But that's why it's called learning.
 The more data the chatbot gathers, the better it performs.
-With every correct response, the chatbot gets smarter, because it can form a base of answers based on a successful pattern.
+With every correct response, the chatbot gets smarter because it can form a base of answers based on a successful pattern.

 The best tools for creating AI chatbot features are Wit.AI, Microsoft Bot Framework, and IBM Watson.
 Each of them has custom tools for building both basic features and advanced AI functionalities.

 NLP, or natural language processing, is one of the AI scopes of activities, which is responsible for interactions between individuals and computers.
 In plain language, NLP provides an excellent communicating experience between the user and the chatbot.
 Examples of NLP technology are voice assistants like Alexa, Cortana, and Siri.